arukh8923-dotcom/web3-radio/docs/en/VIBES_WHITEPAPER.md

 ## Web3 Radio Social & Engagement Token

-**Version 1.0 | December 2025**
+**Version 1.1 | December 2025**

 ---

 ## Executive Summary

 $VIBES is the social and engagement token for the Web3 Radio ecosystem.
-Unlike $RADIO which focuses on governance and utility, $VIBES is designed to drive engagement, social interaction, and 420 culture community.
+Unlike $RADIO which focuses on governance and utility, $VIBES is designed to drive engagement, social interaction, and music community building.
 This token can be earned through activities and spent on social features.

 ---